vlstill/tedi/memory-models.md

 ## Relaxed Memory Order {#sec:rmo}

-The relaxed memory order (RMO) further relaxes NSW by allowing all pairs of memory operations to be reordering provided they don't access the same memory location.
+The relaxed memory order (RMO) further relaxes NSW by allowing all pairs of memory operations to be reordering provided they don't access the same memory location \cite{SPARC94}.
 Operational semantics for RMO usually involves guessing loaded value at the point of the load instruction and validating the guess later.
-A relaxation not allowed under NSW but allowed under RMO is demonstrated by the example in \autoref{fig:rmo}.

-Examples of hardware architectures with RMO-like memory models are POWER, ARM, and Alpha \cite{hw_view_for_sw_hackers}.
+RMO is supported by SPARC processors, examples of other hardware architectures with RMO-like memory models are POWER, ARM, and Alpha \cite{hw_view_for_sw_hackers}.

+## POWER Memory Model

+POWER is a very weak, RMO-like memory model in which it is possible to observe out-of-order execution as well as various effects of multi-level caches and cache coherence protocols \cite{Sarkar2011, Mador-Haim2012}.
+For example, POWER allows independent writes to be propagated to different threads in different orders, or loads to be executed before control flow dependent loads (i.e. a load after a branch can be executed before the load which determines if the branch will be taken; this is not possible for writes).
+An example of POWER-allowed behavior can be found in \autoref{fig:power}.

+The semantics of POWER processors is specified, apart from vendor documents, in both operational and axiomatic formalizations.
+In \cite{Sarkar2011} POWER 7 memory model is described in form of an abstract machine: it is an operational semantics, nevertheless, it is rather complicated due to subtleties of the architecture.
+This description was later extended in \cite{Sarkar2012} to support POWER's load-reserve/store-conditional instructions which are used to implement low-level primitives such as compare-and-swap and atomic read-modify-write.
+An axiomatic semantics of POWER 7 is given in \cite{Mador-Haim2012} and also in \cite{Alglave2010_fences}.
+Nevertheless, \cite{Sarkar2011} observes that it while being in agreement with experimental results, \cite{Alglave2010_fences} is not matching architectonic intend as well as their operational semantic.
+To our best knowledge, there is no formal description of the newer POWER 8 or POWER 9 architectures.

 \begin{figure}[tp]
 \begin{threads}{4}